katallaxie/katallaxie.dev/content/experience/ionos.md

 company: "IONOS"
 location: "Berlin, Germany"
 duration: "2022-2023"
+summary: Leading the internal services team, building and maintaining the internal tools and services for the company.
 ---

 ### Moved back to Jena, joined an 175 year old technology leader 🦄